 Please also note: A trustee, involved in the running of a church that provides activities for children and /or vulnerable adults, is eligible to do an enhanced check without a barred list check because of the trustees' responsibility for the activities of the vulnerable groups charity.
-There is no eligibility to do a check if there are no specific activities for children or vulnerable people in addition to the usual church services.

 Where there is eligibility it is our policy that a DBS enhanced check should be done.
 This is in line with best practice principles and Charities Commission guidelines